-In this career quiz, there are 10 questions that will analyze if the Information Security Analysts career is right for you.
+In this career quiz, there are 10 questions that will give you a pretty good perspective on whether the career of an Information Security Analyst is right for you.

 There are 3 answers to each question: Dislike, Okay and Like.

 Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure”

 Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Answer “Like” if you tell yourself “Yes, I’m interested”

 |You are interested in circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.|

 |You are interested in transmission, broadcasting, switching, control, and operation of telecommunications systems.|

 |Develop plans to safeguard computer files against accidental or unauthorized modification, destruction, or disclosure and to meet emergency data processing needs.|

 |Monitor current reports of computer viruses to determine when to update virus protection systems.|